nicovillanueva/p5-docker/README.md

 - Enables sound

 ## Bugs
-As of now, the sketches that change the renderer are not working.
+- As of now, the sketches that change the renderer are not working.
 For example, if your code sets the size like `size(300, 300, P2D)` or `size(300, 300, P3D)`, it'll break with the error `Failed to find NEWT Display Class`.
 Still working on it, and suspecting of the OpenGL drivers.
+- Sound is not properly working